Thai Green Tea: Best Easy Authentic Recipe

 What is Thai Green Tea?

-Although, it’s not clear what spices are actually in green Thai tea.
+Green Thai Tea is Jasmine green tea infused with herbs and spices.
+Although it’s not clear what spices are actually in green Thai tea.
 I’ve found that most brands that make green Thai tea don’t disclose specific ingredients.
-For example, ChaTraMue, Thailand’s famous tea brand, says their green Thai has natural flavorings, tea, sugar, and food coloring.
+For example, ChaTraMue, Thailand’s famous tea brand, says its green Thai tea has natural flavorings, tea, sugar, and food coloring.

 However, after tasting the tea, several flavor notes stand out.
+While the tea spices vary from brand to brand, you’ll usually get pandan, jasmine, vanilla, and mint.

 What Does Green Thai Tea Taste Like?

 Green Thai tea has a very floral and herbal taste.
 It is very aromatic and, when mixed with condensed milk, is very pleasant and creamy.
+To me, it’s like if pandan and jasmine milk tea had a baby, with a little bit of mint mixed in.

 What’s the Difference Between Green Thai Tea and Thai Tea?